aslatt13/Adidas-Autocheckout/README.md

 	pip install selenium

 6. Edit the config file with your desired credentials.

-7. Now edit the config file with your desired credentials.

-8. Run 'python autocheckout.py'
+7. Run 'python autocheckout.py'

-9. Login via the CLI.
+8. Login via the CLI.

 	  username (adidas cart email)

 	  password (adidas cart password)

-10. The script will open chrome browser, login, and navigate to the cart.
+9. The script will open chrome browser, login, and navigate to the cart.
 It will ask if you want to continue.

-11. If so, it will fill in you details automatically.
+10. If so, it will fill in you details automatically.

 Let it run, and happy cooking!